fossasia/open-event-next/README.md

 ## Contributions

 If you are willing to help us and improve the project, Please don't hesitate to open an [pull request](https://github.com/fossasia/open-event-next/pulls) or [issue](https://github.com/fossasia/open-event-next/issues).

+### Design Principles for Contributers
+- Implement only what is necessary in frontend.
+- Add features which are only relevant for web frontend,not for android.
+- Avoid cloud services and do not load resources from external sites if not absolutely necessary, e.g. store fonts on the site itself.
+- Try to match design and color scheme while making changes.
+- Only add Relevant content and data.
+- While making a PR related to UI issues,add relevant screenshots.
+- Take Feedbacks before adding a feature to frontend.